raffimolero/Molero-Stage-3/README.md

 - modify DATABASE_URL in .env to have the correct username password and hostname

-  - username: pgname
+  - username: postgres
-  - password: pgpass
+  - password: postgres
   - hostname: db (defined in docker-compose.yml)
   - database: sysdev_management (as instructed)